trek region

 The trail cuts across a couple of valley streams next as we go.
 We soon come across a crude log bridge over the second brook.
 The streams are very clear and it is safe to drink the water in the stream.
 This is the spot to refill our water and take some rest, maybe have the packed lunch carried from the last campsite.
 The Lidderwat locale is still an hour’s journey from here.

-Our camp would be at a quiet spot close to the stream and is nothing short of a dream.
-There should be enough time before sundown to walk around the peaceful fir tree shadowed Gujjar settlement and explore the meadows, and then lay out in the dying light on soft grass by the streamside to soak in the tranquillity.
+Our camp would be at a quiet spot close to the stream which is nothing short of a dream.
+There should be enough time before sundown to walk around the peaceful fir tree-shaded Gujjar settlement and explore the meadows, and then lay out in the dying light on soft grass by the streamside to soak in the tranquillity.

 Today we trek approx 5 hours along a trail winding up directly from behind the PDA homes.
 The trail starts alongside the Lidder River and in a matter of half an hour you will find yourself inside a forest of pines, the Lidder River is now a distant shadow and the meadows have ebbed away.
 The woods are not very thick and occasionally open up to wide clearings.